smileformylove/smileformylove.github.io/index.md

 ## News and Updates

+- **July 2024**: My work ["Rethinking Learned Image Compression: Context is All You Need"](https://arxiv.org/abs/2407.11590) is public!

 - **June 2024**：Report of [compressible and searchible](https://www.mittrchina.com/news/detail/13461) is public at MIT Technology Review!

 - **April 2024**：Report of [Sora with Generative AI](https://www.sohu.com/a/768385893_116132) is public at Shanghai!